 „A likely story – and probably true”. – Groucho Marx (1949)

 During their vacation, many travelers long to catch up on things that they cannot do in everyday life.
-In addition to the usual beach life, alcohol-drenched jeep safaris, buggy tours, scooter trips, hikes and boat trips, these include riding crocodiles and swimming with horses.
+In addition to the usual beach life, alcohol-drenched jeep safaris, buggy tours, scooter trips, hikes and boat adventures, these include riding crocodiles and swimming with horses.
 And nothing could be easier!

 There is an aircraft on the runway headed for Crete, and it will take off as soon as the engine problem is solved.
 A goose, now deceased, had strayed into the fan.
 Since everyone is already on board the plane, all passengers are able to witness the necessary operation performed by the technical staff.
 Thanks to the airline for this!

 Dr. Livingston: And among all these waiting people, there is one who has fallen asleep and set off into the realms of dreams – an elderly gentleman in the company of his young wife who affectionately calls him „Daddy“.
 Just now, coming from the beach, he steps through three huge stone gates and into a jungle.
 You can tell by his equipment, including a tropical suit, a Stetson Troutdale hat, long stout boots, a vasculum and a rifle, that he is on a scientific mission as an explorer of the caliber of a Dr. Livingston.

 From the sea the surf is roaring, in the background you can see a volcano throwing clouds of glowing ash into the sky, and the whole scenery is bathed in a mystical light and the fog of steaming fumaroles.
 The jungle is filled with the chirping, trilling and calling of birds and the rushing water of a nearby waterfall.
 Hummingbirds fly around and you can’t imagine a more peaceful atmosphere.